aungkokoye/rti/README.md

 #### API Documentation

-For Authentication, Laravel Sanctum is used.
+- For Authentication, Laravel Sanctum is used.

-Current default expire time for token is 120 minutes, you can change it in `config/sanctum.php` file.
+- Current default expire time for token is 120 minutes, you can change it in `config/sanctum.php` file.

+- For Authorization, Laravel Policy is used.

+- For Rate Limiting, Laravel Throttle is used, current default is 30 requests per minute, can change it in `.env` file.

 AUTH api endpoints:
 ```